-Paul Tough, author of the 2012 bestseller “How Children Succeed” and new book “Helping Children Succeed: What Works and Why”, distills the fascinating research by University of Rochester professors Edward Deci and Richard Ryan.
-Their research suggest that children are more likely to display positive habits like perseverance and intrinsic motivation when they are in an environment where they feel a sense of belonging, independence, and growth.
+Paul Tough, author of the 2012 bestseller “How Children Succeed” and the new book “Helping Children Succeed: What Works and Why”, distills the fascinating research by University of Rochester professors Edward Deci and Richard Ryan.
+Their research suggests that children are more likely to display positive habits like perseverance and intrinsic motivation when they are in an environment where they feel a sense of belonging, independence, and growth.
 Or, to use Deci and Ryan’s language, where they experience relatedness, autonomy, and competence.
 Even though I felt sad and worried about my mother at that time, I also felt important and needed and my behavior showed it.
 I wanted to help.

 So how can we do this without the pain of a diagnosis or worry of prognosis?
 By building this culture of teamwork, where belonging and independence are valued.
-We start this culture first as grown ups in our relationships with each other by building trust and communication.
+We start this culture first as grown-ups in our relationships with each other by building trust and communication.
 We realize there are more options than...

 A) One partner does it all and one keeps the couch warm.